ViktorHaag/old-huron-archive/content/posts/barbican-subsector.rst

 subsector).
 Subsectors built later will use names taken from the subway systems of other global cities, not yet decided (most likely, Paris, Tokyo, and Beijing).
-The particular configuration of the world names make very little sense with respect to the cities form which they're drawn; in general the world names just happen to mostly start with the same letters as part of the system names for which they stand.
+The particular configuration of the world names make very little sense with respect to the cities from which they're drawn; in general the world names just happen to mostly start with the same letters as part of the system names for which they stand.